-The most dominant force for a business used to be offering the customer what he or she needed.
+The most dominant force for a business used to be providing the customer exactly what they needed.
 It was all about finding a pain point and creating the right solution.
-And that was enough to grow a business.
-People would even forgive a subpar experience as long as the end result was what they wanted.
-Because no one else was offering that product or service, so the experience took a backseat to the solution.
+That was enough to grow a business.
+People would forgive a subpar experience as long as the end result was what they wanted.
+Because no one else was selling that product or service, knowing how to keep your customers happy was less important.

 So how did certain companies stand out?
-Why did some businesses rise to the top while other folded and crumbled?
+Why did some businesses rise to the top while others folded and crumbled?
 Two words: customer experience.

 Think about the companies you love doing business with.
 What are they?
 And what do you enjoy about them?

 The top companies in the game aren’t just offering solutions to your pain points, they’re pulling out all the stops.
 They’re giving their customers the white glove experience from start to finish, making them feel special and keeping them coming back for more: Friendly customer service reps, free shipping and returns, light-speed service and perks that you have never even thought about.

 Making customers feel special isn’t just about giving them what they need – it’s about giving them what they want.
 It’s about treating customers like they are the top priority and making them feel heard.
 Most of all it’s about discovering your X factor and leveraging it to keep customers happy.